AUDIE CORNISH, HOST:

 WELNA: The troops did not offer Hagel any advice.
 But they did have questions, not one was about the war itself.
 These troops seemed more concerned about what's going on back in Washington.

-UNIDENTIFIED MAN #1: How does everything going on in Congress right now going to affect us that are about to retire?
+UNIDENTIFIED SOLDIER #1: How does everything going on in Congress right now going to affect us that are about to retire?

 HAGEL: Well, I think the retirement benefits and all the commitments that have been made to all of you will continue to be assured, and we will protect those benefits.